-The Janet airline is operated by EG&G, a private contractor firm.
-They operate a fleet of six Boeing 737-600's, painted all white, with no airline name or logo, but only a red stripe along the sides.
-The planes are registered to the "Department Of The Air Force" in Layton, UT.
+The Janet airline operates a fleet of six Boeing 737-600's, painted all white, with no airline name or logo, but only a red stripe along the sides.
+The planes are registered to the "Department Of The Air Force" at Hill AFB, UT.
 Click here for a list of all Janet planes, with tail numbers, serial number and more.

-The Janet terminal is located in a fenced-off area in the northwest corner of Las Vegas McCarran Airport.
+The Janet terminal is located in a fenced-off area in the northwest corner of Las Vegas International Airport.
 For more information and some photos of the terminal click here.

 This Janet has just landed in Las Vegas coming from Groom Lake.
 It brings home workers from their job at Area 51.
 The tail number is clearly visible: "N5294E".
 It is also clearly visible that contrary to some rumors the windows are not "blacked out".